 Aeonic Suites and Spa

 Aeonic Suites & Spa, is a gorgeous, seafront luxury hotel near Mykonos Chora.
-It features modern, clean-cut rooms, high aesthetics, and with some of the best customer service on the island.
+It features modern, clean-cut rooms, high aesthetics, and some of the best customer service on the island.

 Restaurant of Aeonic Suites

-With stunning seaside and sunset views, outstanding breakfast and meals, and breathtaking classy room decorations with open views of the Aegean sea, you feel you have landed on one of the island’s best properties.
+With stunning seaside and sunset views, outstanding breakfast and meals, and breathtaking classy room decorations with open views of the Aegean Sea, you feel you have landed on one of the island’s best properties.
 Aeonic Suites & Spa

 My Picks for Luxury Hotels in Mykonos